cyberbotics/webots-doc/automobile/ackermannvehicle.md

 - `boundingObject`: Physical geometry of the vehicle.
 - `physics`: `Physics` node of the vehicle defining the physical parameters of the vehicle.
 - `radarCrossSection`: If greater than 0, this vehicle is a potential target for any Radar device.
-It measures the vehicle ability to reflect radar signals in the direction of the radar receiver.
+It measures the vehicle's ability to reflect radar signals in the direction of the radar receiver.
 - `recognitionColors`: If not empty, this vehicle may be recognized by any Camera device with recognition capability (i.e. with a Recognition node).
 - `wheelX`: Slot to insert an `AutomobileWheel` (or any `AutomobileWheel` descendant PROTO nodes).